alexvoss/mkdocs-material-fork/docs/insiders/index.md

     [:octicons-arrow-right-24: More infomation][Payment and billing]

--   :material-key-variant: &nbsp;
+-   :material-key-chain: &nbsp;
     __Access management__

     ---

-    Learn about access management to Insiders – for individuals and organizations
+    Learn about access management for individuals and organizations

     ---

     [:octicons-arrow-right-24: More infomation][Access management]

--   :material-clock-time-three: &nbsp;
+-   :material-calendar-clock: &nbsp;
     __Runtime and cancellation__

     ---

-    Receive information on the duration of your sponsorship and the cancellation process
+    Receive information on the sponsorship duration and cancellation

     ---

     [:octicons-arrow-right-24: More information][Runtime and cancellation]

--   :material-lock-open: &nbsp;
+-   :material-shield-account: &nbsp;
     __Privacy__

     ---

-    Our commitment to your privacy – learn assurances on valuing your privacy
+    Our commitment and promise to always respect your privacy

     ---

     [:octicons-arrow-right-24: More infomation][Privacy]

--   :material-briefcase: &nbsp;
+-   :material-scale-balance: &nbsp;
     __License__

     ---